Who Remembers Pat Dailey? The Man, The Myth, The Put-in-Bay Legend!

 The first of many fun-loving and often-poignant songs Pat Dailey wrote was his Island signature song, “Put-in-Bay.”
 Others followed; “Legend of the Lake,” “Island Fever,” “Big Money Walleye”, and so many more.

 Pat Dailey & Key West!

-In 1984, Pat gave Key West Florida and the famed old Hemingway hangout, Sloppy Joe’s Bar a sample of the sounds of “The coolest SOB in The World”; (a moniker some fans had hung him with) Enormous nightly crowds of college students and tourists from the world over took to Pat Dailey immediately.
+In 1984, Pat gave Key West Florida and the famed old Hemingway hangout, Sloppy Joe’s Bar, a sample of the sounds of “The coolest SOB in The World”; (a moniker some fans had hung him with) Enormous nightly crowds of college students and tourists from the world over took to Pat Dailey immediately.
 He is still packing the place, sometimes ten deep outside on Greene Street because of a lack of space.

-It was in the first season in Key West that Pat met the world-famous poet, songwriter, playwright Shel Silverstein.
+It was in the first season in Key West that Pat met the world-famous poet, songwriter, and playwright Shel Silverstein.
 Shel, a Key West winter resident, caught Pat’s act, introducing himself and suggested a songwriting collaboration that continued for fifteen years until Shel’s untimely death in May 1999.

-According to the Put-in-Bay Tourist Information Center, they say still to this day people ask about the now-retired Rock God of Put-in-Bay and on a rare occasion, a Pat Dailey sighting is reported.
+According to the Put-in-Bay Tourist Information Center, they say still to this day, people ask about the now-retired Rock God of Put-in-Bay, and on a rare occasion, a Pat Dailey sighting is reported.